Dropboy/Slave-to-the-Algorithm/Week 11 - Make a Statement!.md

-# Slave to the Algorithm - Week 10
+# Slave to the Algorithm - Week 11

 __*Make a Statement!*__

--Filled out Make a statement sheet
+At the start of the lesson we began by filling out our make a statement sheets.

 -Made some changes to code
 -Clarified what will need to be done for presentation -Maybe comment on what you would like to do for the presentation